 Hand sex, or fingering, is a low-risk activity.
-But some STIs (like herpes and gonorrhea) can be transmitted by touching yourself and then touching your partner, or vice versa.
+But some STIs (like herpes and gonorrhea) can pass when you touch yourself and then touch a partner partner, or vice versa.
 Fingering, and other types of sex, can also increase your risk for bacterial vaginosis (or BV).
 BV is not technically an STI, but you can lower your risk with safer sex.

 There are many things you can do to make this type of sex safer.
 You can use latex or nitrile gloves.
 This is especially a good idea if you have open cuts or sores on your hands.
 Some drugstores also sell finger cots – thin latex sleeves that cover only your fingers, and not the rest of your hand.

 If you and your partner want to have hand sex, it’s a good idea to wash your hands thoroughly before you start.
 You may want to trim and file your fingernails to avoid accidentally scratching your partner.
 It’s also a good idea to wash your hands after touching your partner and before touching yourself.

 STIs from sharing sex toys

-Many STIs can be transmitted by sharing sex toys, because bodily fluids come in contact with the sex toy.
+Many STIs can be passed by sharing sex toys, because bodily fluids come in contact with the sex toy.
 Another thing to consider is that if you’re using a strap-on there will usually be some skin-to-skin contact.

 There are LGBTQ+ friendly clinics in Montreal where you can get tested.
 For example, Head and Hands in NDG, or the Quartier Latin clinic.
 For more info on getting tested, and on safer sex, see the resources below!